 Section 2(zb) of The Trademarks Act, 1999 defines “trade mark” as ‘a mark capable of being represented graphically and which is capable of distinguishing the goods or services of one person from those of others’.

-The Act has further defined ‘mark’ under Section 2(m) as “mark” includes a device, brand, heading, label, ticket, name, signature, word, letter, numeral, shape of goods, packaging or combination of colours or any combination thereof
+The Act has further defined ‘mark’ under Section 2(m) as “mark” includes a device, brand, heading, label, ticket, name, signature, word, letter, numeral, shape of goods, packaging or combination of colors or any combination thereof

 Thus, in layman’s language trademark is a ‘brand name’.
 Brand is usually seen in the form of the company name (e.g. Hyundai/TATA), product name (e.g. Santro, Creta for Hyundai Cars, Safari for TATA cars etc), Logo (H for Honda and Hyundai in a different format and TATA).
 So whatever business you plan to start and/or the product you intent to sell and/or the services you intent to provide, you will do it under certain name and that name is every critical for identifying your business.
 This name makes your brand.
 Adopting the name seems to be easy.
 But this is actually not so, if there is any legal ramifications.
 As once you invest time , money and energy in creating the brand, the last thing that you want is that there is already a company existing under the same brand and has sent you a cease and desist letter to stop using that brand.
 This costly mistake can be avoided by taking proactive steps on the front end to ensure that you have all the rights to use the brand and it solely belongs to you.
 This can be done by ensuring the following DO’s AND DON’Ts: –